RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Experiments

 \subsection{Ablation Study}

-This ablation study investigates the contributions of the Domain Alignment Module (DAM) and Latent Unfolding Module (LUM) within DUIG.
-The following model variants are considered: \ding{172} S3Diff (TP): S3Diff fine-tuned with TP images as input; \ding{173} RealOSR (Latent-Add): LUM is replaced by directly adding $\mathbf{f}^{b,m}_\mathbf{y}$ and $\mathbf{f}^{b,m}_\mathbf{x}$ within DUIG; \ding{174} RealOSR (Pixel-Unfold): LUM is applied in the pixel space within DUIG; \ding{175} RealOSR: The full proposed model.
+This section investigates the contributions of the two components in LaGAR, \textbf{Latent-Pixel Transcoding Bridge} and \textbf{Latent Gradient Simulation Core}.

+The following model variants are considered: \ding{172} RealOSR (No-Guide): Remove LaGAR from RealOSR, only with TP images as input; \ding{173} RealOSR (Latent-Add): Latent Gradient Simulation Core is replaced by directly adding $\mathbf{f}^{b,m}_\mathbf{y}$ and $\mathbf{f}^{b,m}_\mathbf{x}$; \ding{174} RealOSR (Pixel-Guide): Latent Gradient Simulation Core is applied in the pixel space; \ding{175} RealOSR: The full proposed model.

-The quantitative results in Tab.~\ref{tab:ablation} show that: (1) Comparing \ding{172} and \ding{173} demonstrates that DAM facilitates efficient alignment and integration of LR image information, leading to certain performance improvements.
-(2) Comparing \ding{173} and \ding{175} highlights that LUM provides more effective degradation guidance compared to simply adding information from the LR image.
-(3) Comparing \ding{174} and \ding{175} reveals that deep unfolding in the latent space enables more accurate modeling of real-world degradation guidance.
+The results in Tab.~\ref{tab:ablation} show that: (1) Comparing \ding{172} and \ding{173} demonstrates that Latent-Pixel Transcoding Bridge facilitates efficient alignment and conversion of LR image information, leading to certain performance improvements.
+(2) Comparing \ding{173} and \ding{175} highlights that Latent Gradient Simulation Core provides more effective degradation guidance compared to simply adding information from the LR image.
+(3) Comparing \ding{174} and \ding{175} reveals that gradient simulation in the latent space enables better modeling of real-world degradation guidance.